f3d-app/f3d/doc/user/OPTIONS.md

 ### `--colormap-discretization=<colors>` (_int_)

-Set How many distinct colors from [1, N] will be used in the colormap.
+Set the number of distinct colors from [1, N] will be used in the colormap.
 Any values outside the valid range will result in smooth shading.

 ### `-v`, `--volume` (_bool_, default: `false`)